 Mountain Time USA

-On the other hand, unspecific unsteadiness or a tendency to fall rarely involves ear disease and most people are relegated to learning to live with this problem.
+On the other hand, unspecific unsteadiness or a tendency to fall minimally involves ear disease.

 HOW DO WE KEEP OUR BALANCE?